iVyperion/iVyperion/README.md

 # iVyperion

-**`developer`**
+**`student`**

-I'm a student studying Electronics-ICT at Odisee university in Ghent.
+Hi 👋.
+I'm an 18 years old student from Belgium.
+I study Electronics-ICT at Odisee University in Ghent.
 I'm very passionate about programming and I'm striving to have experience in many different fields of programming.
-Most of my programming experience comes from experimenting with C#.
+Most of my programming experience comes from experimenting with C# and lately I've been programming and working with nodejs, html, css, mysql, c++.

 ### Languages and Tools